-Residents are responsible for keeping their rooms and bathrooms clean.
-Residents are expected to coordinate with their suitemate to ensure regular cleaning.
-Residence Life staff will conduct periodic inspections to ensure health and safety.
+Residents are responsible for keeping their rooms and bathrooms clean, coordinating with their suitemate to ensure regular cleaning.
 Vacuum cleaners, mops, brooms, trash bags, gloves, and other cleaning supplies are available in several locations around campus.
 Residents must bring their trash to the dumpsters located outside in the alley and near the main entrance.